Swiss drugs regulator looking into bubbles in COVID booster vials

 “Vials of the batch concerned contained bubbles after being removed from the fridge,” said Swissmedic, adding that the phenomenon seems to be accentuated when the syringes were prepared several hours in advance.

-Cantons and vaccination centers have been informed as a precaution, the regulator said.
+Cantons and vaccination centres have been informed as a precaution, the regulator said.
 It added that it was looking into possible causes.

 Swissmedic had temporarily approved the booster shot in early October, but said it was too early to approve the bivalent booster targeting the currently circulating BA.4 and BA.5 Omicron subvariants in addition to the original virus, which is being used in the United States despite less available data.